juliesymons/juliesymons/GettingStarted.md

 The CCT programming model has three core abstractions: *tensor fields*, *operators*, and *compute graphs*.

 * A *tensor field* is a multidimensional array (field) of multidimensional arrays (tensors) of elements (e.g. 32-bit floating point numbers).
-Fields are used for inputs, outputs, computations, and persistent state.
+These fields are used for inputs, outputs, computations, and persistent state.
 * An *operator* combines one or more *tensor fields* to create a new *tensor field*.
 * A *compute graph* combines *tensor fields* and *operators* into a single, massively-parallel unit of computation.